Javed Alam Khan

-Javed Alam Khan is a retired senior officer of the Pakistan Army who served as Corps Commander of I Corps, a key strike formation based in Mangla, from 2002 to 2006.
+Javed Alam Khan is a retired general of the Pakistan Army who was Corps Commander of I Corps, a key strike formation based in Mangla, from 2002 to 2006.

 Personal life

 Khan was born in a military family.
 All nine of his brothers joined the Pakistan Armed Forces.
 Notably, his brother Wing Cdr Aftab Alam Khan was awarded Sitara-e-Jurat in the 1965 War.
 Another of his brother, Shamim Alam Khan rose to the rank of General.

 Military career

 Khan was commissioned in the 24th Cavalry (Frontier Force) via 44th PMA Long Course.

-During his career, he has served at various capacities.
-His major appointments include Instructor at Armoured School, Military Adviser at High Commission of Pakistan United Kingdom.
+His major appointments included Instructor at Armoured School, Military Adviser at High Commission of Pakistan United Kingdom.
 He was also posted at the Inter-Services Intelligence.
 As a major general, he commanded an infantry division.

 In April 2002, he was promoted to lieutenant general and appointed as Corps Commander, I Corps.
 He held this post until his retirement in April 2006, handing over to Lieutenant General Sajjad Akram.